appeler/naampy/README.rst

 * Voting registration lists may not be accurate, systematically underrepresenting the poor, minorities, etc.
 * Voting registrations lists at best reflect the adult citizens.
 But to the extent that prejudice against women, etc., prevents some kinds of people to reach adulthood, the data bakes those biased in.
 * Indian names are complicated.
 We do not have good parsers for them yet.
 We have gone for the default arrangement.
 Please go through the notebook to look at the judgments we make.
 We plan to improve the underlying data over time.
+* For states with non-English rolls, we use libindic to transliterate the names. the transliterations are consistently bad.
+(We hope to make progress here.
+We also plan to provide a way to match in the original script.)

 Gender Classifier
 ~~~~~~~~~~~~~~~~~